Sams200/SubOptimal/README.md

 # SubOptimal

 A fast, lightweight application for generating subtitles using whisper.cpp.
-Translates subtitles using CTranslate2.
+Local translation using CTranslate2.

 ## Features

 - **Fast transcription** - GPU-accelerated via CUDA
 - **Minimal footprint** - Statically linked whisper.cpp and ggml for portability
 - **SRT output** - Standard subtitle format ready for use
+- **Translation** - Local text translation using Helsinki-NLB and Facebook NLLB

 ## Requirements